OPC UA Client

 The value from OPC Server for the OPC Item selected will appear in the current Value field.

-Note: If the data quality is bad view the article Troubleshooting OPC Communications.
+NOTE: If the data quality is Bad Quality view the article Troubleshooting OPC Communications.

 To define multiple tags use one of the following optional methods.